Justia 10

 Fluctuating Work Week Ripoffs

 This formula allows an employer to save money on overtime costs.
 Compared to the standard overtime calculation method, an employee paid under the fluctuating workweek method could be earning hundreds of dollars less per week.
-However, when employers don’t follow the strict rules required to use this method of payment, the fluctuating workweek calculation may be disallowed and the employer may have to pay his workers the standard method.
+However, when employers fail to follow the strict rules required to use this method of payment, the fluctuating workweek calculation may not apply.
+In that case, the employer may have to pay its workers using the standard calculation method.

 Here are two ways that employers save money using the fluctuating workweek method.

 Second, the hourly rate is not based on a forty hour workweek.
 Instead it is based on the number of hours the employee actually works.
-If an employee’s base salary is $500 per week and she works forty hours per week, her hourly rate is $12.50.
-If she receives the same base salary but works 50 hours, her hourly rate is only $10 per hour.
-The more overtime hours the employee works, the less she gets paid per hour.
+If an employee’s base salary is $1,000 per week and she works forty hours per week, her hourly rate is $25.00.
+If she receives the same base salary but works fifty hours, her hourly rate is only $20 per hour.

 Violations of the fluctuating workweek rules most often occur under these circumstances: